-GOAL III - PROVIDE DECENT, SAFE AND SANITARY HOUSING IN SUITABLE ENVIRONMENTS AT AFFORDABLE COSTS TO MEET THE NEEDS OF THE CITY'S PRESENT AND FUTURE CITIZENS, INCLUDING THOSE RESIDENTS WITH SPECIAL NEEDS.
+GOAL III - PROVIDE DECENT, SAFE AND SANITARY HOUSING IN SUITABLE ENVIRONMENTS AT AFFORDABLE COSTS TO MEET THE NEEDS OF THE CITY'S PRESENT AND FUTURE CITIZENS.
+INCLUDING THOSE RESIDENTS WITH SPECIAL NEEDS.

+The City shall provide for land use allocation which permits dwelling units to be provided to permit affordable housing, such as mobile homes, for the existing and anticipated population.

+For the purposes of this Comprehensive Plan "affordable housing" means housing for which monthly rents or monthly mortgage payments, including taxes, insurance, and utilities, do not exceed 30 percent of that amount which represents the percentage of the median adjusted gross annual income for the households.
+Thirty percent is not the limit if the mortgage lender is satisfied that the household can afford a higher percent.
+Consideration must be given to the following groups:

+- 1. "Moderate Income Person" 120 percent of the median income; - 2.
+"Low Income Person" 80 percent of the median income; - 3.
+"Very Low Income Person" 50 percent of the median annual income. - 4.
+"Extremely Low Income Person" 30 percent of the median income.

+Non-owner occupied units reserved for low or very low income households as defined by the U.S. Department of Housing and Urban Development at a monthly cost (including utilities) that does not exceed 30 percent of the total monthly income.
+In addition, the City will conduct an affordable housing needs assessment.

-OBJECTIVE III.1 The City shall provide for the allocation of at least 10 percent of the land use allocation which permit dwelling units to be provided to permit affordable housing, such as mobile homes, for the existing and anticipated population.
-Policy III.1.1 The City shall include as part of its adopted citizen participation plan a provision to insure that representatives of the local private and non-profit housing industry be provided opportunities to participate in housing related planning activities conducted by the City.
-Policy III.1.2 The City shall permit the construction of government subsidized housing only within areas which are served by public facilities which meet or exceed the adopted level of service standards established in the other elements of this Comprehensive Plan.
-OBJECTIVE III.2 The City shall promote the maintenance of a safe and sanitary housing stock and the elimination of substandard housing conditions, as well as the establishment of provisions for the structural and aesthetic improvement of housing through adoption of minimum housing standards.
-Policy III.2.1 The City, to address the quality of housing and stabilization of neighborhoods, shall include minimum housing standards for structural strength, stability, sanitation, adequate light and ventilation and safety to life and property from fire and other hazards incident to the construction, alteration, repair, removal, demolition, use and occupancy of residential buildings within the adopted land development regulations based upon the following criteria: 1.
-Every dwelling unit shall contain not less than a kitchen sink, lavatory, tub or shower and a water closet; 2.
-Every dwelling unit shall have both a cold water and hot water supply;
+- Policy III.1.1 - The City shall insure that representatives of the local private and non-profit housing industry be provided opportunities to participate in housing related planning activities conducted by the City. - Policy III.1.2 - The City shall permit the construction of government subsidized housing only within areas which are served by public facilities which meet or exceed the adopted level of service standards established in the other elements of this Comprehensive Plan.

-3. Every dwelling unit shall have heating facilities;
+The City shall promote the maintenance of a safe and sanitary housing stock and the elimination of substandard housing conditions, as well as the establishment of provisions for the structural and aesthetic improvement of housing through adoption of minimum housing standards.

+The City, to address the quality of housing and stabilization of neighborhoods, shall include minimum housing standards for structural strength, stability, sanitation, adequate light and ventilation and safety to life and property from fire and other hazards incident to the construction, alteration, repair, removal, demolition, use and occupancy of residential buildings within the adopted land development regulations based upon the following criteria:

+- 1. Every dwelling unit shall contain not less than a kitchen sink, lavatory, tub or shower and a water closet; - 2.
+Every dwelling unit shall have both a cold water and hot water supply; - 3.
+Every dwelling unit shall have heating facilities; - 4.
+Every habitable room shall have a window or skylight; and - 5.
+All exterior walls and roofs shall be structurally sound and free of defects.